FAQs

 Palm stumps are denser and more fibrous than hardwood stumps, but our commercial grinders handle them without issue.
 We grind palm stumps to a minimum of 200–300mm below ground level, the same standard as any other stump.
 Deeper grinding is available if you are planning to turf, landscape or build over the area.

 We remove everything: fronds, trunk sections, fruit and fibre.
 Palm trunks are not suitable for firewood or timber due to their fibrous structure, so all material is processed and removed from your property.
-If you would like wood chips from the trunk for mulch, we can arrange that.
+Using palm tree mulch can be problematic because the highly fibrous husks act like a soggy sponge, attracting pests and retaining excessive moisture.

 In some cases, yes.
 If the palm is healthy and you want to keep it, we can remove dead fronds, fruit clusters and debris as a maintenance service.
 However, if the palm has outgrown its position, is structurally compromised or is a Cocos palm attracting pests, removal is usually the better long-term solution.
 We will give you an honest recommendation during the assessment.